-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+What you must pay when you get Services that are covered for you these services Services to treat kidney disease Covered services include: You pay: Kidney disease education services to teach kidney care \$0 for kidney disease education and help members make informed decisions about their services. care.
+For members with stage IV chronic kidney disease Facility coinsurance may apply. when referred by their doctor, we cover up to six 20% of the cost for renal dialysis sessions of kidney disease education services per (including renal dialysis when lifetime temporarily out of area) (requires Outpatient dialysis treatments (including dialysis prior authorization/approval in treatments when temporarily out of the service area, as advance to be covered). explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part